The functional-communicative approach is used.

 Conversation in small groups with a Native Language Assistant.

 - Syntactic structures

-Students are expected to demonstrate proficiency in Spanish at the intermediate level in:
+The student will be expected to demonstrate proficiency in Japanese at the intermediate level in:

 (May include but not limited to writing and reading exercises, chapter tests, paragraph writing, written homework, preparation, Final Written Exam)

 (May include but not limited to oral tests, oral presentations, listening comprehension, conversation lab, attendance, preparation, class participation, Final Oral Exam)

 No single evaluation will be worth more than 20%.

 - An intermediate-level Japanese textbook, such as: Banno et al. GENKI: An Integrated Course in Elementary Japanese II.

 - The Japan Times.

 - Accompanying workbook and audio materials.